The Initial Contact by the Police and the ‘chat down the station'

 The police station interview process occurs in three main stages which all occur during one period of stay at the police station (which can last from a few hours to a few days).

 The first stage is called disclosure.
 This is when information about the allegations is provided by the police to the solicitor, without the client present.
 There is no duty for the police to provide before or during the interview all the information in any witness statements they have taken.
 In fact, well trained officers will use this to their advantage, purposely withholding information to ambush the client with new evidence, either later during the recorded interview or afterwards in court.
-The solicitor will try to ask questions of the interviewing officer during disclosure, but will often only be able to get limited information.
+An experienced solicitor for police interviews will try to ask questions of the interviewing officer during disclosure, but will often only be able to get limited information.
 With this in mind, an attitude of caution should be present in the solicitor's advice to the client about whether to make any comment in interview at all.

 The second stage of the interview process consists of the solicitor and client being allowed time in a private consultation room in the police station to discuss what the solicitor knows about the allegations and what the client's answer to the allegations is.
 This conversation is confidential and does not need to be disclosed to the police.
 The solicitor cannot advise the client to put forward a false story in the recorded interview with officers, but can advise the client to make no comment, and this is often a good idea (see below).
 It is during this stage that the solicitor and client will decide whether the client should answer questions during the interview, give a prepared written statement, or make no comment.
+This is why it is crucial to have a solicitor for police interview rather than trying to decide what to do without any advice.

 You have a right to silence